BlockchainLabsNZ/rootcore-crowdsale/README.md

 Whith any legit contribution, the calculated amount of tokens are immediately assignes the sender (token `issue` function is called).
 The same amount (1:1 ratio) is assigned to the beneficiary account.
 Ether collected during the sale is stored at the ether balance of the CrowdsaleController contract and should be sent to the foundation multisig wallet when sale is over.

-TODO: add finalize sale function that 1 - transfers ether to beneficiary, 2 - enables token transfers, 3 - transfer Token ownership to the foundation.
+TODO???: add finalize sale function that will transfer Token ownership to the Bancor Changer once it's up.

 ### SmartToken